codeBYpRINCE-STACK/Analysis-of-Ecommerce-retailer--Target/README.md

 # Analysis-of-Ecommerce-retailer--Target
 The primary goal of this project is to transform raw transactional data into actionable business intelligence.
 By analyzing sales trends, customer distribution, and product performance, the project aims to provide data-driven insights that can support strategic decisions in marketing, inventory management, and customer relationship strategies.
-Of course!
-Here’s a description you can use for your GitHub repository.
-It covers the project's aim, the technologies used, and the key analyses performed, making it perfect for a README file.

-E-commerce Sales Analysis with Python & SQL
 This project involves a comprehensive analysis of an e-commerce dataset using Python and SQL.
 It connects to a MySQL database to perform a series of complex queries that uncover key insights into sales performance, customer behavior, and product trends.
 The findings are then presented through a variety of data visualizations.

-🎯 Project Aim
-The primary goal of this project is to transform raw transactional data into actionable business intelligence.
-By analyzing sales trends, customer distribution, and product performance, the project aims to provide data-driven insights that can support strategic decisions in marketing, inventory management, and customer relationship strategies.

 🛠️ Technologies Used
 Backend & Database: SQL (MySQL)
 Data Analysis & Manipulation: Python, Pandas

-Data Visualization: Matplotlib, Seaborn, Squarify

-Database Connection: mysql-connector-python
+Data Visualization: Matplotlib, Seaborn, Squarify Database Connection: mysql-connector-python

 📊 Key Analyses & Visualizations